LaunchPadLab/sweet_actions_rest/README.md

 3. Persist the new record
 4. Respond with new record (if successful) or error information (if unsuccessful) in the JSON

-By organizing our actions as methods inside a resource based controller like below, we don't have the opportunity to take advantage of basic Object Oriented programming concepts like Inheritance and Modules.
+Rails pushes us to organize our actions as methods inside a resource based controller like below.
+With this approach we cannot take advantage of basic Object Oriented programming concepts like Inheritance and Modules as it relates to specific actions.

 ```ruby
 class EventsController < ApplicationController